majick/entry/docs/standards/Markdown.md

 Bundles features a special markdown "flavor" tailored towards increased customization options and ease of use.
 This document will help to detail this Markdown flavoring, hoping to make it easier for others to implement a compliant Markdown parser.

-Most of this information can be found in an end user guide [here](https://sentrytwo.com/pub/markdown).

 ## Basics

 Bundles Markdown parsers must support all default Markdown options.
 This includes (but is not limited to) the following: